nikitavoloboev/data/docs/governance/governance.md

 # [Governance](https://en.wikipedia.org/wiki/Governance)

 It's hard to care about politics when [so much of it is empty words and empty dialogues](https://twitter.com/RoryStewartUK/status/1521092481479282689).
-Not sure how to change it though.
+Aside from constant lying and crafting false narratives, it's absurd that a lot of the people in power are over the age of 60.
+Such people can't in any reasonable way represent the views of the young or middle age people.

 ## Notes